 Donnell Alexander (12:40):

-what is that business?
-What does that loosen?
+What is that business?
+What is that leasing?

 Chelsea Cebara (12:42):